Young people aged 16-17 years must stay in education, training, or employment with training.

 Will I get paid?

 No. Traineeships are not employment.
-Traineeships are training programmes with real work experience.
+Traineeships are training programmes with work experience.

 Travel expenses to and from your work placement will be paid for by the employer.